RB03/programming/README.md

 # programming
-Solved challeges from Hackerrank and other programming websites.
+Solved challenges from Hackerrank and other programming websites.